Half Potential on Geometric Crystals and Connectedness of Cellular Crystals: Connectedness of the cellular crystal

 where $(h_1,\cd,h_n)\in\bbZ^n$ and $(m^{(k)}_1,\cd,m^{(k)}_n)\in\bbZ_{\geq0}^n\setminus\{(0,0,\cd,0)\}$.
 Thus, taking all $h_i$'s to be sufficiently large such that $\vp(x)+H_k\geq0$ for any $k$ and $\vp\in \Xi_\bfi$, then we know that $x+H\in B(\ify)$ and then $x\in \cup_{H\in\HI}B^H(\ify)$.
 Therefore, \eqref{Bi=union} is obtained and then we completed the proof of the lemma.

-The following is the main theorem of this section. \begin{thm} For arbitrary simple Lie algebra $\ge$ and any associated reduced word $\io=i_1i_2\cd i_k$, the cellular crystal $B_\io=B_{i_1}\ot B_{i_2}\ot\cd\ot B_{i_k}$ is connected as a crystal graph. \end{thm} \begin{rem} \begin{enumerate} \item If a tensor product of crystals $B\ot B'$ is connected, then both the crystals $B$ and $B'$ are connected.
+The following is the main theorem of this section. \begin{thm} For an arbitrary finite-dimensional simple Lie algebra $\ge$ and any associated reduced word $\io=i_1i_2\cd i_k$ of any Weyl group element $w\in W$, the cellular crystal $B_\io=B_{i_1}\ot B_{i_2}\ot\cd\ot B_{i_k}$ is connected as a crystal graph. \end{thm} \begin{rem} \begin{enumerate} \item If a tensor product of crystals $B\ot B'$ is connected, then both the crystals $B$ and $B'$ are connected.
 Indeed, suppose that $B$ is not connected and $b_1,b_2\in B$ are in the different connected components.
 Then, $b_1\ot b'$ and $b_2\ot b'$ are never connected for any $b'\in B'$.
 By the actions of $\eit$ and $\fit$ on the tensor product we have